Skip to main content

 print(f"Step {step}: Action = {action}")

-# This should send the action to the actual robot
+# Should send action to real robot here

 # robot.execute_action(action)